YOU CAN'T AFFORD NOT TO GO!

 Also, all students are eligible for either need-based subsidized or unsubsidized non-need-based federal direct loans.
 A list of alternative student loans is available in the CSULB Office of Financial Aid (BH-123).

-For more information on semester and year-long scholarships, see the list below.
+For more information on other semester and year-long scholarships, see the list below.